donobanmunoz/Thesis/README.md

 # Thesis
 Have Fun and Learn
-# React-Boilerplate
+# React-Boilerplate made by Donoban M.
 This is my react-boilerplate
 ## Setup
-npm install
-npm run build
 npm start